KdotJPG/NoisePosti.ng/_posts/2021-03-13-Fast-Biome-Blending-Without-Squareness.md

 The convoluted grid case is faster than scattered, however its grid artifacts only start to become convincingly hidden for grid intervals &#8804;4.
 At that point, you lose enough of its performance advantage that it would be easy to instead pick a lower sampling frequency for the scattered case, such that it is faster at the same time as lacking visible grid artifacts.

-The linearly interpolated case is always the fastest.
-However, its grid artifacts are so visible, that the speed isn't worth it in my opinion.
+The linearly interpolated case is always the fastest, however its grid artifacts are so visible that the speed isn't worth it in my view.
 You can try a grid interval of 2, which <a href="/assets/images/fast-biome-blending-without-squareness/comparison_lerpgrid_r24_gi2_worldpainter.png">looks a lot better than 4</a>, but this increases the above runtimes to **594.905** (r=24) and **2025.882** (r=48).
 These times are easy to beat with scattered blending.

 ##### Chunk Size